kali-linex/linex/Documentation/admin-guide/media/building.rst

 using a "best-efforts" principle, as time permits us to fix issues there.

-If you notice anything wrong on it, feel free to submit patches at the Linux media subsystem's mailing list: media@vger.kernel.org.
+If you notice anything wrong on it, feel free to submit patches at the Linex media subsystem's mailing list: media@vger.kernel.org.
 Please add ``[PATCH media-build]`` at the e-mail's subject if you submit a new patch for the media-build.